Our Assessments

 Findings from the EASI directly inform intervention planning, helping therapists develop targeted strategies that support a child's participation in learning, daily routines, and the activities that matter most to them.

-The SIPT is one of the most comprehensive standardised tools available for understanding how a child's brain processes and responds to sensory information.
+The SIPT is one of the most comprehensive standardised tools available for understanding how a child/young person's brain processes and responds to sensory information.

-By identifying the underlying sensory processing factors affecting a child's functioning, the SIPT provides a detailed and clinically robust foundation for intervention planning, guiding the development of targeted strategies that support more effective participation in everyday and school-based activities.
+By identifying the underlying sensory processing factors affecting a child/young person's functioning, the SIPT provides a detailed and clinically robust foundation for intervention planning, guiding the development of targeted strategies that support more effective participation in everyday and school-based activities.

 The SIPT is administered in clinic by our specialist therapists trained in its use.

-Our tribunal work is available to families, solicitors, and representatives navigating the SEND tribunal process.
+This service is available to families, solicitors, and representatives navigating SEND tribunals and related medico-legal proceedings.

-SaLT - Education, Health & Care Plan (EHCP)
+SaLT - EHCP (Education, Health & Care Plan) Assessment

-When a child's communication, language, or eating and drinking needs require formal recognition within an Education, Health and Care Plan, our EHCP SaLT assessment provides the clear, evidence-based report required.
+When a child or young person's communication, language, or eating and drinking needs require formal recognition within an Education, Health and Care Plan, our EHCP SaLT assessment provides the clear, evidence-based report required.

 This assessment follows a thorough three-step process, with a report specifically structured to meet EHCP standards.

 Step 1: Parent/Carer Consultation (Online).
-We begin with a dedicated online session with you, giving us the space to hear your child's full story: their communication history, current challenges, and how difficulties are showing up at home, at school, and in daily life.
+We begin with a dedicated online session with you, giving us the space to hear your child/young person's full story: their communication history, current challenges, and how difficulties are showing up at home, at school, and in daily life.

 Step 2: Clinical Assessment.
-Your child attends a clinical in-depth session with one of our specialist Speech and Language Therapists.
-Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child's speech, language, communication, and where relevant, eating and drinking skills.
+Your child/young person attends a clinical in-depth session with one of our specialist Speech and Language Therapists.
+Using a combination of standardised assessments and clinical observation, we build a detailed picture of your child/young person's speech, language, communication, and where relevant, eating and drinking skills.

-Step 3: Report and Recommendations Within a few days of the clinic session, you will receive a comprehensive written report formatted to meet EHCP requirements: clearly evidencing your child's needs, the impact on their education, and specific, actionable recommendations for provision.
+Step 3: Report and Recommendations Within a few days of the clinic session, you will receive a comprehensive written report formatted to meet EHCP requirements: clearly evidencing your child/young person's needs, the impact on their education, and specific, actionable recommendations for provision.

 SaLT - Tribunal Assessment

-Where cases demand it, our senior speech and language therapists are available to appear as expert witnesses, presenting and defending clinical evidence in court with clarity and authority.
+Where cases require it, our senior Speech and Language Therapists are available to appear as expert witnesses, presenting and defending clinical evidence in court.
+Expert witness appointments can be booked as a half day or full day.

-Our tribunal work is available to families, solicitors, and representatives navigating the SEND tribunal process.
+This service is available to families, solicitors, and representatives navigating the SEND tribunal process and wider medico-legal work.

-Our speech and language assessment assessments are tailored to each child's age, presentation, and referral reason.
-A typical assessment includes a detailed parent and caregiver interview, standardised testing using nationally recognised tools, structured and naturalistic observation of the child's communication, and a review of any relevant school, medical, or EHCP documentation.
+Our speech and language assessment assessments are tailored to each child/young person's age, presentation, and referral reason.
+A typical assessment includes a detailed parent and caregiver interview, standardised testing using nationally recognised tools, structured and naturalistic observation of the child/young person's communication, and a review of any relevant school, medical, or EHCP documentation.

 Standardised tools we use include: